 Satilla – For freedom from sins and acquiring a heavenly abode.

-Jaya – For gaining merit of donating ten times more than offering a thousand cows to a Brahman.
+Jaya – To gain merit by donating ten times more than offering a thousand cows to a Brahman.

 Vijaya – For victory and success in all spheres of life.

-Amalaki – For gaining merit of donating ten times more than offering a thousand cows to a Brahman.
+Amalaki – To gain merit by donating ten times more than offering a thousand cows to a Brahman.

 Papmochani – For the freedom from sins and wrongful acts.